 Mendocino itself is small and easy to explore on foot.
 Although it’s loaded with cute shops and art galleries, it’s also only a few minutes walk away from Mendocino Headlands State Park.

-Here you’ll find one accessible beach and a number of cliff-side walking trails.
-With its spectacular coastline and plenty of bird life, you’d have no problem spending an hour or two.
+Here you’ll find one accessible beach and miles of cliff-side walking trails.
+With its spectacular coastline featuring sea arches, hidden grottos, and plenty of bird life, you’d have no problem spending an hour or two.

 Paddle the Big River Estuary